Yeshan-Wang/Advanced-NLP-G5-A1/README.md

 - Part-of-speech tag of each token

 Sentence level:
-- Shortest dependency path of each sentence
+- The shortest dependency path (SDP)
-- The length of shortest dependency path of each sentence
+- The shortest-dependency path length (SDP length)